 Some fishermen prefer to be able to choose the type of hooks they use when they fish, regardless of what may be best for the fish.
 While other fishermen may prefer to use whichever hook is the most environmentally friendly.
-If the Council chooses to set standards for the type of circle hook that must be used under Alternatives 3, some fishermen will agree that it is in the interest of saving the species while others may object to the loss of personal choice in the selection of hook types, especially if they feel they will experience a reduction in catch rates.
+If the Council chooses to set standards for the type of circle hook that must be used under Preferred Alternative 2, some fishermen will agree that it is in the interest of saving the species while others may object to the loss of personal choice in the selection of hook types, especially if they feel they will experience a reduction in catch rates.
 However, if the required use of non-offset circle hooks improves the survivorship of discarded species, as envisioned, it is expected to contribute to the sustainability of harvest and the health of snapper grouper stocks and provide for increased long-term social benefits in the form of increased access.

-Requiring non-offset circle hooks to be onboard, but not requiring their use under Alternative 4, would allow fishermen the ability to choose the hook-type appropriate for the snapper grouper species they are targeting.
+Requiring non-offset circle hooks to be onboard, but not requiring their use under Alternative 3, would allow fishermen the ability to choose the hook-type appropriate for the snapper grouper species they are targeting.
 Fishermen have suggested that some snapper grouper species, namely yellowtail snapper and gray triggerfish, experience reduced catch rates when using circle hooks.
 Social benefits would be reduced if catch success in general or for individual species is adversely affected.
-Alternative 4 would be expected to result in the full increased social benefits associated with decreased hook-related mortality of fish not retained, while avoiding the lost benefits associated with the reduced harvests of species for which circle hooks may not be appropriate.
+Alternative 3 would be expected to result in the full increased social benefits associated with decreased hook-related mortality of fish not retained, while avoiding the lost benefits associated with the reduced harvests of species for which circle hooks may not be appropriate.
 Alternatively, requiring possession of non-offset circle hooks onboard without requiring usage may be perceived by fishermen as ineffective or as unnecessary government regulation.

-It is unknown, however, whether Alternative 3 or Alternative 4 would be expected to result in the better social outcome, though the implicit recognition in Alternative 4 that circle hooks may be inappropriate for some species may result in Alternative 4 providing more social benefit to communities.
+It is unknown, however, whether Preferred Alternative 2 or Alternative 3 would be expected to result in the better social outcome, though the implicit recognition in Alternative 3 that circle hooks may be inappropriate for some species may result in Alternative 3 providing more social benefit to communities.

-The extent of social effects related to Alternatives 3 and 4 will depend on which subalternative is chosen as preferred.
-Because of the limited geographic application of Subalternative 3a and 4a, the potential harvest problems and associated loss of social benefits associated with yellowtail snapper could be substantially reduced if not eliminated, while some problems with gray triggerfish and other species that might experience reductions in catch rates, would continue.
+The extent of social effects related to Preferred Alternative 2 and Alternative 3 will depend on which sub-alternative is chosen as preferred.
+Because of the limited geographic application of Preferred Sub-alternative 2a and Sub-Alternative 3a, the potential harvest problems and associated loss of social benefits associated with yellowtail snapper could be substantially reduced if not eliminated, while some problems with gray triggerfish and other species that might experience reductions in catch rates, would continue.
 However, increased social benefits associated with reduced hook-related mortality of fish not retained would be expected.
-Alternatively, because it is assumed that the imposition of circle hook restrictions is expected to support a healthier snapper grouper resource as well as possible higher allowable harvest levels, Sub-alternatives 3b and 4b would be expected to result in greater social benefits.
+Alternatively, because it is assumed that the imposition of circle hook restrictions is expected to support a healthier snapper grouper resource as well as possible higher allowable harvest levels, Preferred Sub-alternative 2b and Sub-alternative 3b would be expected to result in greater social benefits.